FAQ

 +4232366343

-Information on closures during public holidays can be found on the Homepage of the National Archives.
+Information about our opening hours can be found on the main page of the State Archives.